microsoft/Trieste/samples/verona/readme.md

 get rid of `throw` as a keyword
 - it's a type, like return, break, continue add `try`

-could allow `->` as a user defined symbol
-- allow as a function name
-- consume only the first `->` in a lambda definition
-- after `typefunc`, convert it to a symbol

 ## `ref` Functions